Options class (ScrollBar)

 Example

-null {null}, indicates that allowKeys field defines the allowKeys property.
+null {null}, uses the default allowKeys value.
 By default, the allowKeys is false, which indicates that no keys support

 false {boolean}, no keys support for the scroll bar